Please see the list below for full information on my services.

 'Working with Fear & Trauma' CPD (2021)

 Your first session will give you the opportunity to talk to me, as your potential counsellor.
 I am an integrative humanistic counsellor.
 I am non-directive, which means that session content is led by you.
 I am not here to 'fix' you.
 You are the expert of your own experiences and decision making.
 I will simply listen and reflect on what you disclose.
 My style of work does not include any form of physical touch between myself and my clients.

-Prior to your first session, I will ask you to complete and return a ‘Client Wellbeing Questionnaire’ and a 'Client Details Form'.
-Then at the start of your first session, we will verbally contract with each other, which includes setting boundaries and understanding confidentiality.
-We will look at what areas of your life you feel you would like to explore in more depth and any outcomes you are hoping to achieve by seeing me.
-If we are both happy to proceed, we will schedule your next session for the following week.
+Prior to your first session, I will ask you to complete a 'Client Details Form' and a 'Client & Counsellor Working Agreement'.
+These documents must be returned before we can start your sessions.
+At the start of your first session, we will verbally contract, which includes setting professional boundaries and discussing confidentiality.
+We will look at what areas of your life you feel you would like to explore in more depth.
+If we are both happy to proceed, we will schedule another session.